Italy With Pleasure

 Meals: Dinner

-DAY 2 – SAN GIMIGNANO
+DAY 2: SAN GIMIGNANO

 Today we set off on our first walk.
 The trail that we are following today is part of the Via Francigena pilgrimage route.
 The trail is known as a ‘strada bianca’ (‘white road’).
-These are peaceful rural trails, small white gravel roads and paths that are typical of the Via Francigena in Tuscany.
+These are peaceful rural trails, small white gravel tracks that are typical of the Via Francigena in Tuscany.
 Many of these paths have been upgraded in recent years making for an excellent walking route.

-We start at the 12th century Abbey of Santa Maria a Coneo.
 Through the morning we find our rhythm as a walking group – we have planned the days to include time to stop and look at points of interest along the way, our days aren’t a race to the finish but rather a gradual exploration of the territory.
 This is the aim of our tour – to give you time to appreciate you environment, to fully explore the cuisine, as well as seeing the numerous historic sites every day on our trail.

-Soon we start to see the medieval towers of San Gimignano, erected by the noble families in a bid to out do each other.
+Soon, amongst the rolling hills, we start to see the medieval towers of San Gimignano, erected by the noble families in a bid to out do each other.
 As we reach San Gimignano we first have lunch together in one of our favourite trattorias, before going on to discover the town.

 San Gimignano is one of Italy’s most well-preserved medieval towns.
 Perched on a hilltop with numerous medieval towers, it is a commanding presence dominating the patchwork of olives and vineyards in the valley below.
 San Gimignano’s narrow streets boast many artisan workshops.
 And there’s a particularly good gelateria in the piazza.
+While busy in the summer months, our visit is off peak and a great time to be here.

 You have free time to explore the town independently, after which we meet our driver to return to our accommodation.